 Today, Lowe’s drew the short straw for my latest relationship marketing case study.
-I chose Lowe’s because it is a retailer that I spend a lot of time in — second only to the grocery store.
+I chose Lowe’s because it is a retailer that I spend a lot of time in — second only to the grocery store and Target.
 Plus, I noticed some areas of opportunity.

 Even if your business isn’t in the home improvement industry, I’ve included relationship marketing lessons here that can apply to most any business.

 Despite My Loyalty, Lowe’s Doesn’t Know I Exist

 My husband and I bought a “house of horrors” in 2007 seconds before the real estate bubble burst.
 The former owners were “no-clue-what-we’re-doing DIYers,” so the number of problems with our home has been limitless and appalling.
 For example, they cut through every living room floor joist to the point the upstairs was sagging.
 (What a fun surprise!)